Google to give users more privacy control

 The new OS is slated to be rolled out in the third quarter of this year.
 But there are limitations.

-Blame it on the fragmented state of Android OS deployment, and on smartphone makers' disinterest on post-sales support - a longstandingl problem that has led to the lack of timely updates in users' devices, says Mr Loo Wee Teck, head of global consumer electronics research at research firm Euromonitor International.
+Blame it on the fragmented state of Android OS deployment and on smartphone makers' disinterest on post-sales support - a longstanding problem that has led to the lack of timely updates in users' devices, says Mr Loo Wee Teck, head of global consumer electronics research at research firm Euromonitor International.

-"Almost three-quarter of Android devices are still running on old versions of Android with no or very little updates to patch any security loopholes," he says.
+"Almost three-quarter of Android devices are still running on old versions of Android with no or very few updates to patch any security loopholes," he says.

 The Android Pie OS, released last year, was downloaded on only 10 per cent of all Android devices, and its predecessor Android Oreo, 28 per cent.